grantfanian/shaper/README.md

 - A source for testing that reads JSON objects from `shaperTestData.ndjson` (hardcoded in `Main.java`; starts over on file end)

 ## JSON-serialized Shape examples
+A triangle (type gets inferred from present properties)
 ```json
 {
   "a": 0.5,